rajeshreeld/BradyCodeChallenge/src/BradyGeneratorProcessor/README.md

 Input Folder: Path to the folder containing the XML input files.
 This is configured in the app.config file.
 Output Folder: Path to the folder where result files will be saved.
 This is also configurable in the app.config file.

-**To-Do**

-Unit Tests: Writing unit test cases for key functions is a planned task to ensure code correctness and reliability.
-This will be implemented in the future.

 **License**